Gorampa [go rams pa]

 Gorampa, on the other hand, does not adhere to double negation in the context of the tetralemma.
 Instead, he understands the tetralemma as a succession of four negations that are applied to the four possible ways of conceiving of the status of the ultimate truth.
 Because the ultimate truth is nonconceptualizable, Gorampa contends that Tsongkhapa’s understanding of the tetralemma is incomplete, because it doesn’t negate enough (literally, it underpervades [khyab chung ba]).
 While Tsongkhapa’s model successfully refutes the extreme view of existence at the ultimate level, Gorampa argues that it does not eliminate all extreme views ultimately and in their entirety.

-Tsongkhapa argues that a negation of all four extremes at the ultimate level contradicts logic, but Gorampa contends that an elimination of logic is specifically the tetralemma's purpose.
+Tsongkhapa argues that a negation of all four extremes at the ultimate level contradicts logic, but Gorampa contends that an elimination of logic is specifically the tetralemma’s purpose.
 By negating all possibilities for logical, conceptual thought, the only recourse is to abandon concepts completely.
 True freedom from conceptual constructs lies outside of the scope of conceptual thought, and is therefore inexpressible.
-Gorampa maintains, however, that because ordinary persons utilize conceptual thought, they necessarily construe the ultimate truth as an object of conceptual constructs (that is, they construe it as the nominal ultimate).
+Gorampa maintains, however, that because ordinary persons utilize conceptual thought, they necessarily construe the ultimate truth as an object of conceptual constructs (that is, they construe it as the ultimate that is taught).
 As such, one must first use conceptual reasoning to refute each of the four extremes, but these concepts must eventually be abandoned.

 In other words, because all four extremes are negated under the analysis of the tetralemma, Gorampa concludes that a correct realization of the ultimate truth must be something that is other than these conceptualizations of and dichotomizations into existence and nonexistence.
 As such, the ultimate truth cannot be described using these terms.
 And, since these are the only possible ways of speaking of or conceptualizing the status of the existence of things, once they are all negated, one is forced to conclude that the ultimate truth cannot be described linguistically or conceptually.
-The actual ultimate truth transcends the boundaries of language and conceptual thought.
+The ultimate truth that is realized transcends the boundaries of language and conceptual thought.
 However, Gorampa still maintains that logic and analysis are essential in arriving at a state of nonconceptuality.

 Gorampa’s understanding of the relationship between the two truths and the use of negation in the tetralemma inform his understanding of the ways in which a practitioner should proceed on the Buddhist path.
 The end result of this path, enlightenment, is the ultimate goal toward which all Buddhists strive.
 Gorampa’s arguments regarding the above points therefore inform the ways in which one should understand the nature of this end result.
 According to Gorampa, concepts come from ignorance, and the path of eliminating ignorance involves eliminating concepts.